Zraxyl/zraxyl-os/contributing.md

 ## Appeals

-- Denied contributions or enforcement actions may be appealed to [coc-appeals@zraxyl.eu] within 14 days.
+- Denied contributions or enforcement actions may be appealed to [coc@zraxyl.eu] within 14 days.
 - Governance Board decisions are final after review.

 ---